 It’s no easy feat to hear these comments and let them roll off your back, but awareness leads to action.
 If you’re not comfortable speaking up about these comments, at least you can have an inner monologue of why the comment is unhealthy.

 Sometimes I’m in a situation where I either feel it’s not my place to speak up, or it doesn’t seem like it would be helpful.
 When that’s the case, my inner monologue looks something like this:

 Person: I don’t eat X because X is so unhealthy for you!

 Me: Whoaaaaaaa, diet culture alert! *Some type of run through of why this comment is false or rooted in diet culture* I feel bad that this person believes that X is a bad food.
 Too bad they don’t know that all food are healthy and that our bodies are smart enough to handle any and all foods we give them!

-It might always bother you to hear people say disordered things (it still bothers me a lot!), but recognizing these comments as we all continue to learn about diet culture is a great way to eventually move towards distancing ourselves from these harmful beliefs.
+It might always bother you to hear people say disordered things, but recognizing these comments as we all continue to learn about diet culture is a great way to eventually move towards distancing ourselves from these harmful beliefs.